 Interest rate risk is the risk that the fair values or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Properties Foundation's bankers' acceptance bears interest at a variable market interest rate and the Properties Foundation has entered into an interest rate swap to fix the interest rate and thus manage the effects of this risk.
+The Properties Foundation's bankers' acceptance and construction loan bear interest at a variable market interest rate and the Properties Foundation has entered into an interest rate swap to fix the interest rate on the bankers' acceptance to manage the effects of this risk.